-Joshua Karton teaches and researches on international arbitration, comparative and international contract law, international sales, uniform law, globalization and law, linguistic issues in law, and sociological analysis of law.
+Joshua Karton teaches and writes about international arbitration, comparative and international contract law, uniform law, globalization and law, linguistic issues in law, and sociological analysis of law.
 His writing explores what happens when private actors from different backgrounds—legal, cultural, and linguistic—meet in the international legal arena.

 The Culture of International Arbitration and the Evolution of Contract Law (Oxford University Press 2013) 312 pp.